Hyilix/Clash_Royale_Trade_Bot_Event/README.md

 More details inside the .py file itself.

 > Most of the values are hardcoded.

-Feel free to modify to your heart's content.
+> Feel free to use and modify to your heart's content.